cosmos/ibc/spec/app/ics-021-nft-transfer/README.md

 - Preservation of uniqueness (two-way peg).
 - Preservation of total supply (maintained on a single source chain & module).
-- Permissionless token transfers, no need to whitelist connections, modules, or denominations.
+- Permissionless token transfers, no need to whitelist connections, modules, or `classId`s.
 - Symmetric (all chains implement the same logic, no in-protocol differentiation of hubs & zones).
 - Fault containment: prevents Byzantine-inflation of tokens originating on chain `A`, as a result of chain `B`'s Byzantine behaviour (though any users who sent tokens to chain `B` may be at risk).